-The Fund's main credit risk exposures are from bank deposits and receivables.
+The Fund's main credit risk exposures are from deposits in banks and receivables.
 The carrying amounts of these financial assets, as shown in the statement of financial position, represent the Fund's maximum exposure to credit risk.

 Credit risk is minimized through diversification or by investing in a variety of investments belonging to different sectors or industries.
 The Fund manages credit risk by the selection and approval of counterparties and brokers with stable credit ratings.
-In accordance with the Fund's policy, the Fund's overall credit position is monitored on a daily basis by the Trustee and is reviewed on a monthly basis by the BOD.
+In accordance with the Fund's policy, the Fund's overall credit position is monitored on a daily basis by the Trustee and reviewed on a monthly basis by the Trustee's Board of Directors.